 How does it work?

-The scripts provides coverage with all your extensions, and ensures you’re always using the same extensions — you won’t accidentally get one campaign using a sitelink with the same text but a different URL.
-You’ll know that updating an extension updates it in all campaigns, because it’s definitely the same extension attached to all campaigns.
+The script provides coverage with all your extensions, and ensures you’re always using the same extensions — you won’t accidentally get one campaign using a sitelink with the same text but a different URL.
+You’ll know that updating an extension updates it in all campaigns because it’s definitely the same extension attached to all campaigns.

 It won’t remove anything — so you can add extra specific extensions to some campaigns and they won’t be removed if you do another run later.

 If you want to give it a go, copy the code below into a new AdWords Script in your account.
 Then change some of the options:

 - Filter the campaigns things will be applied to with the two arrays, campaignNameContains and campaignNameDoesNotContain.
 For example, if campaignNameContains is [“Brand”, “Generic”] then only campaigns with names containing “brand” or “generic” are included.
 If campaignNameDoesNotContain is [“Display”, “Competitor”] then any campaigns with names containing “display” or “competitor” are ignored.

 - This is not case-sensitive.